Special Needs Education (Bachelor of Arts, B.A.)

 Mandatory elective modules (10 CP)

-Special Education as the major field of study with major subject at the Berlin University of the Arts (103 CP)
+Special Needs Education as the major field of study with minor field of study at Universität der Künste Berlin (103 CP)

-In this special case, the major field of study is reduced by 10 CP in favour of the second subject.
+In this special case, the major field of study is reduced by 10 CP in favour of the minor field of study.

-If two Special Needs Education subject areas with one enhancement focus are chosen, only one module (5 CP) from the above-mentioned overview "mandatory elective modules" must be completed in addition to the mandatory modules (82 CP).
+If two Special Needs Education subject areas with one emphasis are chosen, only one module (5 CP) from the above-mentioned overview "mandatory elective modules" must be completed in addition to the mandatory modules (82 CP).

-If one or both special needs education specialisations with two enhancement focuses are chosen, the above-mentioned mandatory modules (87 CP) must be completed.
+If one or both special needs education specialisations with two emphases are chosen, the above-mentioned mandatory modules (87 CP) must be completed.
 The mandatory elective modules are not applicable.

 Special features